josephg/librope/README.md

 This is a little C library for heavyweight utf-8 strings (rope).
 Unlike regular C strings, ropes can do substring insertion and deletion in O(log n) time.

-librope is implemented using skip lists.
+librope is implemented using skip lists, which have the same time complexity as trees (which are used in classical ropes).

+librope is _fast_.
+It will happily perform ~1-5 million edit operations per second, depending on the size of your strings.

 This library is still pretty new.
-It probably won't build using visual studio yet (patches welcome btw) and there's probably about 1-2 bugs remaining in the code.
+It probably won't build using visual studio yet (pull requests welcome).
 Let me know if you find any issues!

 Usage
 -----